RyanClementsHax/notes/cloud/aws/securityAndCompliance.md

   - can't rotate
   - can't set policies
   - can't integrate them with iam

+## Login/permission services
+- STS (Security Token Service)
+  - web service that enables you to request temporary, limited-privilege credentials for aws iam users, federated users, or aws services with roles
+- sso
+  - central management of access to accounts and business applications
+- cognito
+  - handles identity mgmt
+  - offers pools and identiy pools
+  - user pools are user directories that provide sign-up and sign-in options for your app users
+  - identity pools provide aws creds to grant your users access to other aws services
+  - syncs data across all devices
+- directory service
+  - provides multiple ways to use amazon cloud directory and microsoft active directory with other aws services

 ## Other security services
 - AWS Organizations